 The Andromeda Galaxy is a barred spiral galaxy with the diameter of about 46.56 kiloparsecs (152,000 light-years).
 Also called M31, is located in the constellation Andromeda and is best observed in November.
 Made up of 1-trillion stars.
+The Hubble deep space telescope has captured the majestic beauty of this spiral galaxy.

 Stephan’s Quintet, a visual grouping of five galaxies, is best known for being prominently featured in the holiday classic film, “It’s a Wonderful Life.”
-Today, NASA’s James Webb Space Telescope reveals Stephan’s Quintet in a new light.
+Today, NASA’s James Webb deep space telescope reveals Stephan’s Quintet in a new light.

-The galaxies — also known as NGC 4038 and NGC 4039 — are locked in a deadly embrace.
+This spiral galaxy — also known as NGC 4038 and NGC 4039 — are locked in a deadly embrace.
 Once normal, sedate spiral galaxies like the Milky Way, the pair have spent the past few hundred million years sparring with one another.

 The Taffy Galaxies — UGC 12914 and UGC 12915.
 Their twisted appearance is the result of a head-on collision that occurred about 25 million years prior to their appearance in this image.
 Located in the direction of the constellation Pegasus.
+The image was taken by the Hubble deep space telescope.

 Dubbed the "Tadpole," this spiral galaxy is unlike the textbook images of stately galaxies.
 Its distorted shape was caused by a small interloper, a very blue, compact galaxy visible in the upper left corner of the more massive Tadpole.

-Easily identified by the spectacular band of absorbing dust partially obscuring its bright nucleus, M64, or the Black Eye galaxy, is characterized by its bizarre internal motion.
+This spiral galaxy easily identified by the spectacular band of absorbing dust partially obscuring its bright nucleus, M64, or the Black Eye galaxy, is characterized by its bizarre internal motion.

-Galaxies, galaxies everywhere - as far as NASA's Hubble Space Telescope can see.
+Galaxies, galaxies everywhere - as far as NASA's Hubble Deep Space Telescope can see.
 This view of nearly 10,000 galaxies is the deepest visible-light image of the cosmos.
 Called the Hubble Ultra Deep Field, this galaxy-studded view represents a "deep" core sample of the universe, cutting across billions of light-years.

 Thousands of galaxies flood this near-infrared image of galaxy cluster SMACS 0723.
-High-resolution imaging from NASA’s James Webb Space Telescope combined with a natural effect known as gravitational lensing made this finely detailed image possible.
+High-resolution imaging from NASA’s James Webb Deep Space Telescope combined with a natural effect known as gravitational lensing made this finely detailed image possible.

-Spiral galaxy M33 is located in the triangle-shaped constellation Triangulum, earning it the nickname the Triangulum galaxy.
+This spiral galaxy galaxy M33 is located in the triangle-shaped constellation Triangulum, earning it the nickname the Triangulum galaxy.
 About half the size of our Milky Way galaxy.

 Copy this link and share The Story of Hubble with a friend.